-The Skyscraper Museum continues its lecture series In Situ: The Modern Concrete Skyscraper, which examines key experiments in concrete construction and the range of paradigmatic concrete skyscrapers throughout history, in preparation for our Fall 2024 exhibition of the same name.
+The Skyscraper Museum continued its lecture series In Situ: The Modern Concrete Skyscraper, which examines key experiments in concrete construction and the range of paradigmatic concrete skyscrapers throughout history, in preparation for our exhibition of the same name.

-After her presentation, Filek will be joined in conversation by architect and historian Thomas Leslie, Professor of Architecture at University of Illinois Urbana-Champaign and co-curator of the exhibition and lecture series The Modern Concrete Skyscraper.
+After her presentation, Filek was joined in conversation by architect and historian Thomas Leslie, Professor of Architecture at University of Illinois Urbana-Champaign and co-curator of the exhibition and lecture series The Modern Concrete Skyscraper.

 Katie Filek